Why Does MS Cause Bladder Problems?

 - Bladder training – Training techniques like Kegel exercises can help you to strengthen your pelvic muscles and improve your level of bladder control.

 - De-stress – The bladder is very sensitive to stress, so consider taking up stress-management techniques like yoga and meditation.

 - Catheter – To keep bladder volume low (below 500cc of urine) and therefore improve symptoms, clean technique intermittent catheterization can be used.
 Urine is eliminated from the bladder through a catheter on a regular basis.

 - Botox – Botox injections aren't just for wrinkles.
 Also, botox injections can be used to treat an overactive bladder, especially when drug therapy fails or is not tolerated well.
 Based on research studies, a botulinum toxin injected into the detrusor muscles can improve urinary incontinence and the overall quality of life in MS sufferers.

 In addition to the drugs and therapies that specifically target urinary dysfunction, standard MS drugs can also help.
 These drugs decrease inflammation and prevent the loss of myelin and future MS relapses.

 Certain behavioral changes, like avoiding drinking anything in the hours leading up to bedtime, or drinking more than two liters of liquid in a day, and also help.
 While you work on improving your bladder control, consider using incontinence pads or underwear.

-Bladder problems from multiple sclerosis don’t have to control your life.
-With ongoing education, behavioral changes and the use of urination aids, you can treat your MS-related bladder control problem, and prevent ongoing health concerns caused by bladder control issues.
+Bladder problems from multiple sclerosis do not have to control your life.
+With ongoing education, behavioral changes and the use of urination aids, you can treat your MS-related bladder control problem and prevent ongoing health concerns caused by bladder control issues.